On this page

 The Most Common Python Error

-If you've written Python for more than a week, you've seen this:
+If you have written Python for more than a week, you have seen this:

 TypeError: unsupported operand type(s) for +: 'int' and 'str'